-JOHN C. SCHWEITZER (age 54) is a member of Pacific Retail's Board of Trustees.
+John C. Schweitzer (age 54) is a member of Pacific Retail's Board of Trustees.
 Mr. Schweitzer is a Trustee of Archstone Communities Trust and a Director of Homestead Village Incorporated (ownership and development of extended-stay lodging properties).
 Mr. Schweitzer is President of Westgate Corporation and the Managing Partner of Continental Properties Company, which holds investments in real estate and gas pipeline operations.
 Mr. Schweitzer has served as a director or officer of many public companies and financial institutions, including Franklin Federal Bancorp, Elgin Clock Company, El Paso Electric Company, MBank El Paso, the Circle K Corporation and Enerserv Products.
 Mr. Schweitzer currently serves as a Trustee of St. John's College, Santa Fe.
 Mr. Schweitzer received his M.B.A. in Finance and his B.A. in Economics from the University of Missouri.

-TERRY N. WORRELL (age 54) is a member of Pacific Retail's Board of Trustees.
+Terry N. Worrell (age 54) is a member of Pacific Retail's Board of Trustees.
 Mr. Worrell is an investor in commercial properties and invests in various other business ventures.
 From 1974 to 1989, Mr. Worrell was President and CEO of Sound Warehouse of Dallas, Inc. In 1984 Sound Warehouse conducted its initial public offering.
 Mr. Worrell remained with Sound Warehouse until 1989 when it was purchased by Blockbuster Music.
 From 1971 to 1974, Mr. Worrell was an investment broker.
 From 1968 to 1971, he was employed by Ford Motor Company.
 Mr. Worrell received his B.B.A. from Midwestern University and his M.B.A. from North Texas University.

 Information concerning SC-USRealty's two new nominees to the Regency Board is set forth below.
+SC-USRealty has not designated a third representative at this time but has the right to do so in the future.